October 17 - November 24, 2019

 With a charming doo-wop and Motown-flavored score by Grammy and Academy Award-winning songwriting duo Howard Ashman and Alan Menken (Disney's Beauty and the Beast), Little Shop of Horrors will satisfy your craving for tongue-in-cheek humor, toe-tapping songs, and murderous hijinks.

-Run Time: 2 hours, plus intermission
+Run Time: 2 hours, including intermission

 About the Show